Law Guarantees In-State Tuition for Survivors & Dependents

 The implication is that the school will be denied funding for the courses until it charges the correct tuition rate.
 At which point, it is assumed that the VA will approve the courses.

-Even so, there is still time to figure all that out.
-As of this writing, the VA hasn’t responded to our emails.
-However, these changes will apply to academic periods that begin on or after August 1, 2022.
+These changes will apply to academic periods that begin on or after August 1, 2022.

 Survivors’ & Dependents’ Educational Assistance (Chapter 35)

 This program helps pay for school and job training for approved participants.
 It applies to children or a spouse of a Veteran or service member who has died, is captured or missing, or has disabilities.

 You may be eligible for Chapter 35 benefits if at least one of the following is true.
 The Veteran or service member:

 - Is permanently and totally disabled from a service-connected disability